iainemslie/YahooFinanceScraping/README.md

 # YahooFinanceScraping
-Using yfinance to download stock data from yahoo finance
+Using yfinance to download stock data from yahoo finance and save this to a local MySQL database
+Using matplotlib to visualize data

 ## Create and setup a virtual env
 ```sh